If you're working on something real — let's talk.

 You’re no longer stitching tools together.
 You’re adopting a composable environment purpose-built for your use case, whether that’s a DeFi protocol, ZK-based game, or DAO governance system.

-Test-first thinking is now the default.
+Test-first thinking is now default.
 Tools like Foundry and Hardhat simulate mainnet state locally, giving developers confidence before pushing to production.

 Combined with typed ABIs and CI hooks, the result is infra that’s safe by design, not afterthought.